anthonyrisinger/cga/9/cga+11.md

 - Clear boundary conditions: each component has specific interface behavior
 - Engineering intuition: decades of education and practice

 Geometric algebra offers an alternative view by recognizing that electric and magnetic fields transform into each other under Lorentz boosts—they're different aspects of a single geometric object.
-We can combine them into an electromagnetic bivector:
+The fields combine into an electromagnetic bivector:

 $$F = \mathbf{E} + I\mathbf{B}$$